Understanding excellence and exceeding expectations in challenging times

 A period of reflection

-So, as we continue to strive to deliver an offer that exceeds customer service, food and beverage, event delivery, and venue product expectations across our three UK venues, we have to repeatedly ask ourselves, ‘what constitutes quality in today’s world?’
+As we endeavour to provide services that surpass expectations in customer service, food and beverage, event delivery, and venue quality across our three UK venues, we constantly ask ourselves, ‘What defines quality in today’s world?’

 It’s this thinking that has formed the basis of our new white paper entitled ‘Understanding Excellence’.
 In it, we take inspiration from a range of brands, sectors and individuals in the world of service, excellence and expertise.
-From glasses retailer Warby Parker to SouthWest Airlines and Lyft we have found examples of truly exceptional service with the aim of sharing our learnings and helping others to ensure their customer experiences do not wane when they’re likely to be scrutinised the most.
+From glasses retailer Warby Parker to SouthWest Airlines and Lyft we have found examples of truly exceptional service to share our learnings and help others to ensure their customer experiences do not wane when they’re likely to be scrutinised the most.

 Engaging with customers